Mercury customer since 2020. Designer, product marketer, AI-native operator.

 How I work

-Mercury isn't just a bank.
-It's a bet that founders deserve financial infrastructure built around how they actually operate.
-That story is genuinely hard to tell: complex product, skeptical audience, a category that barely existed a decade ago.
+Mercury is building financial infrastructure for the way founders actually operate, and that's a genuinely hard story to tell: complex product, skeptical audience, a category that barely existed a decade ago.

 The connection

 In 2020, I co-founded Genie, a fintech startup helping students manage and reduce debt.
-Mercury was our bank.
 I sat on the founder side of your product and felt exactly what it means when financial infrastructure actually gets out of the way and lets you build.

 Ideas

-The founders who choose Mercury aren't looking for a bank.
-They want banking that moves as fast as they do, that executes while they build, that gets completely out of the way.
+Founders who choose Mercury aren't shopping for a bank.
+They want infrastructure that moves as fast as they do and runs while they build.
+Each of these campaigns gets there from a different angle.

 Product Marketing – AI-Native Operator

 Solo PMM who uses AI to cover what usually takes a team.
-I've owned positioning, campaigns, creative, and launch across AI companies at every stage: zero to product-market fit, growth, and repositioning at scale.
+Positioning, campaigns, creative, and launch across AI companies at every stage: from zero to product-market fit, through growth, and into repositioning at scale.